jettisonjoe/config_files/README.md

     gconftool-2 --load [filename]

-**.i3/** - Configuration directory for the i3 window manager.
-Cannot be symlinked.

-**.i3status.conf** - Config file for i3 window manager's status line (usually at the bottom of the screen).
+**Jettison.zsh-theme** - Theme for oh-my-zsh.
+Hostname length needs to be hard-coded in filler calculation.

 **Preferences.sublime-settings** - User settings file for Sublime Text 3.
 Should be copied to .config/sublime-text-3/Packages/User/.

-**term_colors.txt** - Preferred terminal color definitions in plain text form for reference.
+**term_colors.html** - Preferred terminal color definitions in HTML form for reference and easy viewing.

-**.tmux.conf** - Tmux config file.
-Can be symlinked.

-**.irssi/default.theme** - Default irssi theme.

-**.rtorrent.rc - rtorrent settings.